uni-kakurenbo/AtCoder-Language-Update_2024-11_CXX23_proposal/pages/index.md

     - inherited (as a proposal)

 - [Z3](https://github.com/Z3Prover/z3): `4.13.3`
-    - A theorem prover designed by Microsoft Research to solve satisfiability modulo theories (a.k.a.
-SMT).
+    - A theorem prover designed by Microsoft Research to solve satisfiability modulo theories (SMT).
     - inherited (as a proposal)

 #### Comments